Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - hillbilly/hillbillies: a person from a mountaineous area of the US who has a simple way of life and is considered to be slightly stupid by people living in towns and cities.
 - scrip: prescription (shortform).
 - imprimatur: official permission to do something that's given by a person or group in a postion of power.
-- peripatetic: traveling around to different places, usually because you work in more than one place.
+- peripatetics: traveling around to different places, usually because you work in more than one place.
 - plodding: slow, continuous, and not exciting.
 - petulant: easily annoyed and complaining in a rude way like a child.
 - indignities: something that causes a loss of respect for someone or for yourself.